 As the court noted, in many states an employer may satisfy part B by establishing that the work in question is performed outside all its places of business.
 Not to be outdone, the court deliberately removed that element from part B of its new standard, thereby forcing employers to classify an individual as an employee unless that person has essentially no connection to the employer’s business.

-The business community in California had executive or legislative relief to address Dynamex while lawmakers develop a more thorough—and reasonable—standard for employment classification.
+The business community in California had sought executive or legislative relief to address Dynamex while lawmakers develop a more thorough—and reasonable—standard for employment classification.
 With the end of the session in just two weeks from today, though, it appears California’s lawmakers will not get the chance to do even that until the next session begins in December.
 In the meantime, businesses there will continue to grapple with the sweeping effects of an ill-conceived judicial ruling.